 To read more, visit LSJE.

-The following is a partial list of the different jobs within technical communication:
+The following is a partial list of the different jobs available with an education in literature:

 Director of Undergraduate Studies